urbit/developers.urbit.org/content/guides/core/app-school/1-arvo.md

 Groups app exist in Clay - they're all in the state of the `%graph-store` agent.
 For the most part, Clay just stores source code.

-Clay has a few unique features - it's a typed filesystem, with all file types defined in `mark` files.
-It's revision controlled, in a similar way to git.
+Clay has a few unique features—it's a typed filesystem, with all file types defined in `mark` files.
+It's revision controlled, in a similar way to Git.
 It also has a built-in build system (formerly a separate vane called Ford, but was merged with Clay in 2020 to make atomicity of upgrades easier).
 We'll look at some of these features in more detail later in the guide.